Publication Ethics & Malpractices

 These guidelines are fully consistent with the COPE Principles of Transparency and Best Practice Guidelines and the COPE Code of Conduct (https://publicationethics.org).

-Editors should be accountable for everything published in their journals.
-This means the editors should strive to meet the needs of readers and authors; constantly improve their journal; have processes in place to assure the quality of the material they publish; champion freedom of expression; maintain the integrity of the academic record; preclude business needs from compromising intellectual and ethical standards; and always be willing to publish corrections, clarifications, retractions and apologies when needed.
+Editors should be accountable for everything published in JATI - Journal of Southeast Asian Studies.
+This means the editors should strive to meet the needs of readers and authors; constantly improve the journal; assure the quality of the publication material; champion freedom of expression; maintain the integrity of the academic record; preclude business needs from compromising intellectual and ethical standards; and always be willing to publish corrections, clarifications, retractions and apologies when needed.
 In addition to these general duties, the editors accept the obligation to apply best will and practice to cope with the following responsibilities:

 Originality and Plagiarism